Close Search

 Refunds/Returns/Transfers

-Hunters who draw deer, elk, or antelope tags may turn them back in up to one day prior to the start of the season and retain their bonus points plus gain one point.
-Sheep and mountain goat hunters must turn their tags back prior to July 15th to retain their points, gain one point, and get a refund.
+Within seven days of public release of draw results, the successful tag recipient may choose to electronically return their tag at www.ndowlicensing.com.
+Hunters who draw deer, elk, or antelope tags may turn them back in up to one day prior to the start of the season to retain bonus points and gain one point for 2026.
+Sheep and mountain goat hunters must turn their tags back in prior to July 15 to retain their points, gain one point, and get a refund.

-A tag holder can transfer their tag to another eligible person if the tag holder is diagnosed as terminally ill after drawing the tag.
+Tag holders can transfer their tag to another eligible person if the tag holder is diagnosed as terminally ill after drawing the tag.

 Harvest Reporting